 For additional details on SAP HANA smart data access (SDA) and SAP HANA Smart Data Integration (SDI), consult Connecting SAP HANA Cloud to Remote Data Sources and Data Access with SAP HANA Cloud.

-The example in step 1 demonstrates connectivity from an on-premise, SAP HANA, express edition database to an SAP HANA Cloud trial database.
-The example in step 2 demonstrates a connection from an SAP HANA Cloud trial database to an SAP HANA Cloud, data lake.
-The example in step 3 demonstrates connecting from SAP HANA Cloud, database (non-trial) via the Cloud Connector to an SAP HANA, express edition database.
+The example in step 1 demonstrates connectivity from an on-premise, SAP HANA, express edition database to an SAP HANA Cloud database.
+The example in step 2 demonstrates a connection from an SAP HANA Cloud database to an SAP HANA Cloud, data lake Relational Engine.
+The example in step 3 demonstrates connecting from SAP HANA Cloud, database via the Cloud Connector to an SAP HANA, express edition database.

 -

-From the SAP HANA Cloud cockpit, open the SAP HANA database explorer and execute the following SQL statements to create the tourist_reviews
+From the SAP HANA Cloud Central, open the SAP HANA database explorer and execute the following SQL statements to create the

 -